tlanettepollard/ToDoApp-TLP/codenotes.md

 Hi.
 I'm going to put off the gradient hover today on the checkbox.
 I'm going to focus on the other styles.
 Today went well.
 I was able to style the filters and bottom navbar.
 I was also able to get my delete and edit icons to appear on hover.

+### 03/16/2022

+Hi.
+Today I'm going to focus on the other styling.

 Code holder